fkemps/FortiPoC-Toolkit-for-GCP/README.md

 32 -rwxr-xr-x   1 fkemps  staff    12K Nov  1 16:40 gcpcmd.sh              << Handling instances on GCP
  0 drwxr-xr-x  30 fkemps  staff   960B Nov  1 21:29 logs                   << Directory holding build log files
 ```

+### Google Cloud Plaftorm preparation
+To allow controlled access to the FortiPoC instances we protect it with firewall-rules.
+Make sure default HTTP, HTTPS access to your instances is disabled.
+Only source IP-addressess listed on `workshop-source-networks` are allowed.

+* Create a VPC Network > Firewall object called "workshop-source-networks” and allow tcp:22,80,443,514,8000,8080,8888,10000-20000,22222

 # Handle GCP Instanced (*gcpcmd.sh*)